 As a Deconstruction of the Magical Girlgenre, Puella Magi Madoka Magica has this in spades.
 You say that your best friend just got eaten alive by an Eldritch Abomination and that entering into a contract with Kyubey means you have to fight them in order to obtain their Grief Seeds wasn't bad enough?
 It gets worse.
 It turns out the Soul Gems that magical girls use to tap into their powers are just that — soul gems — and that upon entering into the contract, you basically become a lich.
 And it doesn't even stop there — You know those Grief Seeds the magical girls are collecting?
 They're what happens when a magical girl's Soul Gem, which darkens every time she uses magic or otherwise gives in to The Corruption, goes completely black.
 This means that every Witch (those Eldritch Abominations that magical girls fight in the series) was once a magical girl herself (with the exception of those Witches that were once the familiars of other Witches), and that every magical girl will eventually become a Witch.
 And this is exactly how Kyubey wants it — his job is to create magical girls and act as an "incubator" that aids their maturation into full Witches.
 In short, you can pretty much name any episode from episode 3 onwards and expect this trope.
 With the possible exception of episode 10, which is more like Things Got Worse.
 Repeatedly.

 And then Rebellion happens.
-Turns out that Kyubey has turned Mitakihara itself into a witch-barrier, with the witch being none other than Homura herself.
+Due to Kyubey's macinations, the characters are pulled into a witch-barrier replica of their hometown, with the witch being none other than Homura herself.
 And once the other Mahou Shoujo finally take her down and free her from the nightmare?
-Homura, whose devotion to Madoka has taken on Yandere levels, pulls a Face-Heel Turn and usurps the power of Goddess Madoka herself to become Akuma Homura, trapping Madoka and everyone else in a world where they don't have to become Mahou Shoujo and where Kyubey and the other Incubators are under her direct control.
+Homura, whose devotion to Madoka has taken on Yandere levels, pulls a Face-Heel Turn and usurps the power of Goddess Madoka herself to become Akuma Homura, trapping Madoka and everyone else in a world where they don't have to become magical girls and where Kyubey and the other Incubators are under her direct control.
 Only time will tell what the next movie will bring, if there is one.

 In the second half of Tiger & Bunny, Kotetsu discovers that his NEXT powers are fading and he'll have to quit being a superhero.
 Before he can figure out how to even approach the subject, however, his partner Barnaby starts having a breakdown over the inconsistencies in his memory regarding his parents' still-unsolved murder, leading to an argument between them when Barnaby overhears Kotetsu's plans to quit.
 Barnaby disappears after his father figure Albert Maverick (who also happens to be his parents' murderer) tampers with his memory again.
 And Kotetsu shows up at work one morning to find that his ID has been revoked, nobody knows who he is, and he's being accused murdering Barnaby's old housekeeper.